oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 schema in the form of JSON data, as described in [Section&nbsp;3.1.3.1](#3131-native-json-representation).
-A JADN package document may contain a complete JADN schema or contain a portion of a schema.
+A JADN package document may contain a complete JADN schema or a portion of a schema.
 The `namespace` mechanism is used to collect multiple packages into a schema.
 The file has two top-level components: